-When selecting carpet in Frederick County, one must consider many aesthetic as well as technical issues; and with over one hundred thousand styles and colors released by manufacturers every year, selecting the carpet that matches your needs can be a daunting task.
+When selecting a carpet in Frederick County, one must consider many aesthetic and technical issues; with over one hundred thousand styles and colors released by manufacturers every year, selecting the carpet that matches your needs can be a daunting task.

-Carpet is available in a myriad of textures, constructions, colors and designs, opening the doors to countless interior design possibilities.
-The combination of color and texture, will compliment the dcor of both casual and formal environments, while bringing continuity to the overall design of the rooms.
+Carpet is available in myriad textures, constructions, colors, and designs, opening the doors to countless interior design possibilities.
+The combination of color and texture will compliment the decor of both casual and formal environments while bringing continuity to the overall design of the rooms.

-The most important factor to consider when shopping for carpet is the amount of foot traffic prevalent in the area in which the carpet is to be installed as well as the areas intended use.
+The most crucial factor to consider when shopping for a carpet is the amount of foot traffic prevalent in the area where the carpet is to be installed and the area’s intended use.
 Carpet construction and texture are the key aspects when selecting a carpet for a specified area and use.

-Polyester, nylon and olefin are the most widely used fibers in the manufacture of carpet, each displaying certain inherent characteristics which lend themselves well to distinct applications.
-Although the most expensive of the fibers, nylon is the softest and most resilient, making it suitable for all rooms in your home, including high traffic areas.
+Polyester, nylon, and olefin are the most widely used fibers in the manufacture of carpets, each displaying specific inherent characteristics which lend themselves well to distinct applications.
+Although the most expensive of the fibers, nylon is the softest and most resilient, making it suitable for all rooms in your home, including high-traffic areas.

-Olefin fibers are solution dyed, resulting in a highly stain resistant carpet that can be cleaned using a bleach and water solution, without the loss of color.
-Unlike the other fibers, olefin is fade, mold and mildew resistant, resulting in a carpet that performs well in indoor/outdoor areas.
-Olefin is however not very resilient and therefore should only be considered in a berber construction.
+Olefin fibers are solution dyed, resulting in a highly stain-resistant carpet that can be cleaned using a bleach and water solution without losing color.
+Unlike the other fibers, olefin is fade, mold, and mildew resistant, resulting in a carpet that performs well in indoor/outdoor areas.
+Olefin is, however, not very resilient and should only be considered in a Berber construction.

-Berber carpets do not matt and crush, due to their level loop construction; however they are harder underfoot, uncomfortable to sit or lye on, and can be damaged by pets with long nails.
-Berbers are very well suited to high traffic areas such as walk ways, living rooms and entrance halls, however their hard texture makes them a less attractive option for bedrooms.
+Berber carpets do not matt and crush due to their level loop construction; however, they are harder underfoot, uncomfortable to sit or lye on, and can be damaged by pets with long nails.
+Berbers are well suited to high-traffic areas such as walkways, living rooms, and entrance halls; however, their hard texture makes them less attractive for bedrooms.

-Carpet warranties range from 5 to 30 years, and as general rule, do not cover stairs and are not transferable.
-Most warranties require the installation of new carpet padding at the time of installation in order for the warranty to be valid.
+Carpet warranties range from 5 to 30 years and, as a general rule, do not cover stairs and are not transferable.
+Most warranties require the installation of new carpet padding at the time of installation for the warranty to be valid.